-Young people who go out drinking start earlier and consume more and more alcohol, Spanish study showsOctober 19th, 2012 in Addiction /
+Young people who go out drinking start earlier and consume more and more alcohol, Spanish study showsOctober 19, 2012 in Medicine & Health / Addiction

 Teenagers and university students are unaware of the negative consequences of alcohol consumption or the chances of developing an addiction as a result.
 In addition, they start at a younger and younger age and drink more and stronger alcohol according to a study headed by the University of Valencia.

 Current drinking trends amongst Spanish youth are characterised by what is known as botellón or drinking in the streets.
 Researchers at Valencia's universities, Miguel Hernández de Elche and Jaume I de Castellón, have conducted a study funded by the Spanish National Drugs Plan identifying the different types of alcohol consumers and defining the profiles of each.
 It has been published in the 'The Spanish Journal of Psychology'.

 "The general tendency is to think that university students drink more alcohol than teenagers as they are older and can access it more easily.
 But this is not true.
 Males in secondary school and university drink the same amount of alcohol while practicing botellón.
 The same is the case for females," as explained to SINC by Begoña Espejo Tort, lead researcher of the study at the University of Valencia.

 The scientists gathered data from 6009 youngsters between the ages of 14 and 25 from 2007 to 2009 in three Spanish cities (Valencia, Castellón and Alicante).
 For the study they selected those who reported episodes of intensive alcohol consumption.

 "We have observed that university students progressed to drink more alcohol.
 When they were adolescents they drank less alcohol and then more when reaching university.
 Nonetheless, today's adolescents drink the same amount as university students," outlines Espejo.